 "Yeah, I kinda figured that out on my own," Sirius snorted.
 "What's your deal?"

 James sighed, ruffling his hair haggardly as he searched for the right words to say to his friend.
 "Honestly?" he said hesitantly.
-"I think you're being an idiot."
+"I think you're an idiot."

 Sirius clenched his teeth, finishing off his beer and reaching for another.
 "I don't need this right now, James," he grunted.
 "Not from you.
 The decision's already been made.
 Don't try to change my mind.
 Please.
 I…" he trailed off, swallowing hard.
 "I have to let her go."